TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 6 Cloud Fundamentals/19 Azure Active Directory.md

 - OU: Organizational unit in active directory is a container where we can place users, computers, groups and other organization units even.
 OU are helps to create logical structure of the AD.
 We can use it to assign group policies and manage the resources.

+- LDAP: Lightweight Directory Access Protocol is an application protocol for working with various directory services sych as Active Directory.

+- NTLM: New Technology LAN Manager is a suite of security protocols offered by Microsoft to authenticate users’ identity and protect the integrity and confidentiality of their activity.
+At its core, NTLM is a single sign on (SSO) tool that relies on a challenge-response protocol to confirm the user without requiring them to submit a password.

+- Kerberos: A computer network security protocol that authenticates service requests between two or more trusted hosts across an untrusted network, like the internet.
+It uses secret-key cryptography and a trusted third party for authenticating client-server applications and verifying users' identities.

 ## Exercise